fracassetti-stf/AT-TPC_MLProject/README.md

 ## 1) Recent updates on the work: (please indicate the date and your name)

+### 2020_09_01 SF : Adding Description to helper_functions and Report updates
+I added a description to avery function in helper_function.py.
+Report updates: added some comments to feature plots, added first part of conclusions.

 ### 2020_08_31 SF : AT-TPC_Report Complete
 The Final report is complete and running in every part.
 Every model gives very good results (at least 98%).
 It still need revision in some parts.